View Holidays

 Aruba is a small (32km long and 10km wide) and mostly flat island in the southern part of the Caribbean.
 Most of the island’s terrain consists of a wild, barren countryside called mondi.
 There are no rivers on Aruba so irrigation is limited, which gives the landscape a desert-like appearance with cactus forests and woody scrublands mixing with the large boulders scattered across the surface.

 However, the island isn't all flat and steep-sided; isolated hills break up the skyline.
-The highest point is Mount Jamanota which has an elevation of 189m above sea level.
-A popular attraction is The Hooiberg, (Dutch for haystack), which dominates the centre of the island is 180m high.
-Those of you feeling energetic can take the 550 plus steps to the summit where you'll be rewarded with fabulous views of the surrounding countryside.
+The highest point is Mount Jamanota with an elevation of 189m above sea level.
+A popular attraction, The Hooiberg (Dutch for haystack), dominates the centre of the island at 180m high.
+Those of you feeling energetic can take the 550-plus steps to the summit where you'll be rewarded with fabulous views of the surrounding countryside.
 During the climb, there's a good chance you'll encounter wild goats, colourful lizards and parakeets.

-In the north-western tip of the island, at Hudishibana, the California Dunes nature reserve can be found.
-Here, the pockmarked, limestone shoreline is broken up by rolling dunes.
-It's a great place to relax and take in some breathtaking sea views, highlighted by the nearby California Lighthouse.
+On the northwestern tip of the island at Hudishibana lies the California Dunes nature reserve.
+This area features a pockmarked limestone shoreline and rolling dunes, offering a serene spot to relax and enjoy breathtaking sea views, accentuated by the nearby California Lighthouse.

 Aruba history